-Seismic data acquisition will be undertaken by two purpose-built, state of the art Polarcus-owned and operated survey vessels.
-The Polarcus Alima and Polarcus Asima (or vessels of comparable specifications) are expected be used, although final confirmation of the exact survey vessels has yet to be made.
-The Polarcus Alima and Polarcus Asima are "A-class vessels", built between 2010 and 2012 with near identical specifications.
-Each vessel measures 92 m in length and is fuelled using marine gas oil.
-These vessels are considered to be amongst the most environmentally sound seismic survey vessels in the market with diesel-electric propulsion, high specification catalytic convertors, double hull and advanced ballast water treatment/bilge water cleaning systems.
+Seismic data acquisition for the survey will be undertaken by up to two purpose-built, state of the art Polarcus-owned and operated survey vessels; however for the July to November 2015 acquisition period only one vessel will be used.
+The seismic survey vessels are expected to be selected out of the Polarcus Naila, Polarcus Alima and Polarcus Asima (or vessels of comparable specifications).
+Final confirmation of the exact survey vessels has yet to be made.
+The Polarcus Naila, Polarcus Alima and Polarcus Asima were built between 2010 and 2012 with near identical specifications.
+These vessels are fuelled using marine gas oil and are considered to be amongst the most environmentally sound seismic survey vessels in the market with diesel-electric propulsion, high specification catalytic convertors, double hull and advanced ballast water treatment/bilge water cleaning systems.

-The two survey vessels will work independently of each other across the operational area, maintaining a separation distance of at least 40 km.
+At any one time, up to two survey vessels (with only a single vessel being used over the July to November extension) will work independently of each other across the operational area, maintaining a separation distance of at least 40 km.
 Each survey vessel will tow an underwater seismic source immediately behind it, plus 12 cables or 'streamers' containing 'hydrophones'.

-The seismic source consists of an array of 'airguns' that discharge downwardpropagating pressure waves at approximately 5 second intervals as the survey vessel travels at a speed of approximately 4.5 knots along pre-determined survey lines.
-The total volume of the planned airgun seismic energy source for the survey is 3,480 in3 with an operating pressure of approximately 2000 psi.
+The seismic source consists of an array of 'airguns' that discharge downward-propagating pressure waves at approximately 5 second intervals as the survey vessel travels at a speed of approximately 4.5 knots along pre-determined survey lines.
+The total volume of the planned airgun seismic energy source for the survey is 3,480 in3 with an operating pressure of approximately 2,000 psi.
 This is the minimum source size considered sufficient to achieve the required output to meet the geophysical objectives of the survey.
-The resulting sound exposure level from the airguns, as measured according to established units for underwater sound, is approximately 238.2 dB re 1μPa2.s at a frequency of 0-500 hertz.
+The resulting sound exposure level from the airguns, as measured according to established units for underwater sound, is approximately 238.2 dB re $1\mu Pa^2$.s at a frequency of 0-500 hertz.

 The pressure wave generated by the airguns penetrates the seafloor and is reflected from subsurface features back to the hydrophones in the towed streamers.
 When analysed, these data establish a broad picture of the subsurface geology.
-Each towed streamer will be approximately 8-9 km in length.
+Each towed streamer will be approximately 8 - 9 km in length.
 Tail buoys will be used to maintain position and clearly indicate the streamer ends.
 Depth monitor and control devices ('birds') positioned along the streamers are used to maintain the preferred tow depth.

-In addition to the two survey vessels, three to four support vessels will be engaged:
+In addition to the survey vessel(s), three to four support vessels will be engaged: